HealHeroo/jshealhero/README.md

 ## Overview

-JsHealHero is a JavaScript-based application designed to [provide a brief description of the purpose and features of the application].
+JsHealHero is a JavaScript-based application designed to provide a brief description of the purpose and features of the application.

 ## Folder Structure